Working in Market - New Zealand

 Distribution system

-New Zealand’s (NZ) travel distribution system is large and complex.
-With Australia being the the closest neighbour, virtually any outlet selling travel will offer packages and tactical activity for travel “across the Tasman”.
+New Zealand’s (NZ) travel distribution system is relatively small compared to other markets but has complexities and nuances to navigate.
+With Australia being the closest neighbour, virtually any outlet selling travel will offer packages and tactical activity for travel “across the Tasman”.
 A high percentage of travel sellers rightly position themselves as specialists in selling Australia.

 In terms of air access, Australia is the best-connected international destination from NZ, with 9 non-stop gateways.
-Air New Zealand and Qantas are the largest trans-Tasman airlines are Tourism Australia’s closest partners in the market.
-Others offer limited services such as Jetstar, Emirates, LATAM and China Eastern.
+Air New Zealand, Qantas and Jetstar are the largest trans-Tasman airlines active in the market.
+Others offer limited services such as, Emirates, LATAM and China Eastern.

 Wholesalers